 For more detailed guidance, see the Code of practice on charging for social care services in Wales.

 A person being assessed for care at home should be treated as an individual.
 So if you’re married or living with a partner, only the income of the cared-for person can be taken into account in the financial assessment.

 If you share a savings account with another person (partner, family member or friend), consider splitting it into separate accounts so it’s easier to see who has what for the purposes of the financial assessment and paying for care in general.

 What happens next?

-- don’t qualify for help, you’ll be looking to self-fund your care at home in which case see our guidance on paying for home care
+- don’t qualify for help: you’ll be looking to self-fund your care at home in which case see our guidance on paying for home care

-- are unhappy with the assessment, you can challenge a local authority’s decision.
+- are unhappy with the assessment: you can challenge a local authority’s decision.